 Illinois General Assembly approves criminal sentencing reforms for minors

-Illinois lawmakers have approved a measure that “Sara’s Law” after Sara Kruzan for minors, particularly victims of child sex trafficking.
+CHICAGO – Illinois lawmakers have approved a measure that reforms criminal sentencing for minors, particularly victims of child sex trafficking.

 House Bill 3414 adds to the factors that judges must consider in the process of sentencing children found guilty of a crime.
 The bill would require a judge to consider a child’s involvement in the child welfare system, whether they have a history of domestic abuse or sexual exploitation and the results of any mental health evaluations the child has gone through.
 This is in addition to existing factors that judges already consider, such as age, maturity and potential for rehabilitation.